githubteacher/developers-demo/GHT-diff.md

 ### Viewing Local diffs and History

-- Look at the diff between changes in the file
+- git diff
-- Diff between stage and working directory
+- git diff --staged
+- git diff --color-words

+#### Trying to see the diff in changes between working directory and staged area